 CON: once grow out, you will need purchase a toddler bed.

-Cot Bed is usually most popular choice.
-A cot can be converted into a toddler bed once baby outgrow the cot.
-It fit a standard cot bed mattress size of 140 x 70 cm. suitable from birth and up to four years at least.
+Cot Bed is the most popular choice.
+Start as a cot, convert into a toddler bed once baby outgrow the cot. a UK/EU standard cot bed fit a mattress size of 120 x60 cm or 140 x 70 cm.
+Suitable from birth and up to four years at least.

 PRO: 4 years of sleep space in one, no need to purchase a toddler bed.
 Easier transition to bed for your child.